 One way or another, this is a fun thing to do.
 The reason we have here is common if a dog is chasing and biting water from the hose or a sprinkler system.
 He is having fun and if you think a bit, you can see how fun this actually is.
 All dogs love to chase things and they can chase water as well.

-Should You Correct The Behavior?
+Should You Correct The Behavior

-The short answer here is yes and no. First of all, we can see that in most cases this is not bad behavior.
+The short answer here is yes or no. First of all, we can see that in most cases, this is not bad behavior.
 Most dogs will bite water at some point and there is no need to correct it.
 A dog is playing in this way and it is a perfectly normal thing to do.
 As a matter of fact, this can be fun and even something you can enjoy watching.

 But, in some cases, you may want to help your pet.
 If a dog bites his water bowl all the time and he is showing other signs like aggression or sadness, he may be in pain.
-It can even mean that your pet has pain in the neck that is severe and you need to help him.
+It can even mean that your pet has severe pain in the neck and you need to help him.
 Most dogs will be aggressive when in pain.
 They don’t know other ways and there are not a lot of things they can do about it.
 Keep in mind that this refers to aggressive behavior towards the water bowl and food bowl only.
 A dog in pain will not chase water from the sprinkler system.

 The Final Word

 Why do dogs bite water?
 Now you know all the reasons why and you can deduce why your dog has been doing this for a long time.
-In 99% of cases you don’t need to correct the issue and there is no need to do anything about it.
-But if your dog is in pain he may show aggression in this form.
+In 99% of cases, you don’t need to correct the issue and there is no need to do anything about it.
+But if your dog is in pain, he may show aggression in this form.
 If this is the case, you need to help your pet as soon as possible.

 Discussion about this post